Event Type: CLE / CPD, Seminar

 What You Will Learn

 - Recent developments affecting patent litigation practice and case strategies, including current and future impacts of key Supreme Court and Federal Circuit decisions, as well as proposed legislation

-- District Court Judges share their views on managing litigation and tips for efficient case disposition (featuring two separate Judges sessions!)
+- District Court Judges share their views on managing patent litigation, recent trends, and tips for efficient case disposition (featuring two separate Judges sessions!)

 - Strategies for multi-party litigation, joint defense groups, indemnification, and indirect and divided infringement claims